Petri Nets Based on Lawvere Theories: Applications

-The following mapping characterizes the category $\mathcal{Q} (P)$ introduced by Sassone in \textsl{On the Category of Petri Net Computations} \cite{SassoneStrong}.
+where $\Sigma s_i$ and $\Sigma t_i$ denote the copairing of the functions $s_i$ and $t_i$ respectively.
+Then, the mapping characterizes the category $\mathcal{Q} (P)$ introduced by Sassone in \textsl{On the Category of Petri Net Computations} \cite{SassoneStrong}.
 Unfortunately, Sassone showed that this at first only gives a pseudofunctor \cite{SassoneStrong}.
-This is because there is no obvious way to turn a morphism of Petri nets into a functor between the fiber of their source and target.
-However Sassone shows that after performing the appropriate quotient on the target category this mapping can be turned into a functor and a left adjoint \cite{SassoneStrong}.
+This is because there is no obvious way to turn a morphism of Petri nets into a functor between the fibers of their source and target.
+However Sassone showed that after performing the appropriate quotient on the target category this mapping can be turned into a functor and a left adjoint \cite{SassoneStrong}.